hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### Business Identifiers

-["Business" identifiers](http://hl7.org/fhir/R4/resource.html#identifiers) are used extensively to consistently identify real world entities across systems, contexts of use, and other formats (e.g., HL7 v2 , CDA , XDS, and many more).
+["Business" identifiers](http://hl7.org/fhir/R4/resource.html#identifiers) are used extensively to consistently identify real world entities across systems, contexts of use, and other formats (e.g. HL7 v2 , CDA , XDS, and many more).

 Defined in this implementation guide are profiles for business identifiers for use in populating the following data elements:
    - `Device.identifier`